loop8ack/ExtensionPackTools/README.md

 --------------------------------------

-This extension allows you to export a list of extensions and importing them back into any instance of VS 2017.
+This extension allows you to export a list of extensions and importing them back into any instance of Visual Studio.

 ![Tools menu](art/menu_tools.png)